mwarning/mbedtls-ecp-compression/README.md

-# ECC Point compression/decompression for mbedtls
+# Elliptic Curve Point compression/decompression for mbedtls

 This is all about two helper methods called mbedtls_ecp_decompress() and mbedtls_ecp_compress().
 They perform X25519 / Curve25519 point compression and decompression.